Savannah Chrisley Rocks Sexy Orange Bikini While Caught In A Lip Lock With Beau Nic Kerdiles

 “our slicked back hair looks stunning.
 Not my business nor should you care but it’s prettier on you than the #blowout.
 Either way, you’re beautiful,” one more chimed in.

 “The seasons over which means no more traveling back and forth for me.
 Countless hours in airports and on planes.
 But I don’t mind a single one of them!
-Life is so short so you have to live everyday like it’s your last,” Chrisley wrote in a post in April.
+Life is so short so you have to live everyday like it’s your last,” Chrisley wrote in an Instagram post in April.
 “Gonna miss San Diego like crazy!!
 It’s the place where everything began!
 But now it’s time for me to show @nickerdiles around Nashville in a couple of weeks!!
 Bitter sweet moment!
 Missing you already Nicolas.”

 Chrisley Knows Best airs Tuesdays on USA.